 We also recommend visiting Bargello Castle, a harsh medieval citadel made of huge stones.
 See the Palazzo Medici Riccardi in person.
 And look into the Accademia Gallery, where one of the main masterpieces of Michelangelo, the 4-meter David, lives.

-An acquaintance with Florence will be incomplete if you do not visit the Basilica of San Lorenzo.
+An acquaintance with Florence will be incomplete if you don’t visit the Basilica di San Lorenzo.
 A huge old church, one of the chapels of which (the Medici) was also consecrated by the genius of Michelangelo.

-And do not cast a glance at her colleague, the Basilica of Santa Croce.
+Or don’t cast a glance at her colleague, the Basilica di Santa Croce.
 In front of whose building stands a monument to Dante Alighieri.
 One of the most famous Italian poets and a native of Florence.